Inputs

 Input of type object

 The object type input receives various inputs and organizes their values as objects.
-There are no restrictions on the types of inputs this object can have; it can be a simple object or a complex one containing multiple types.
+There are no restrictions on the types of inputs this object can have; it can be a simple object or a complex one containing multiple input types.

-In the inputs option within the object declaration, you must include each input that will constitute the object type input.
+In the inputs option within the object declaration, you must include each input that will constitute the object-type input.

 inputs: